impresspages-plugins/NewsletterRegistration/readme.md

 ## Install

-1. Upload `NewsletterRegistration` directory to your website's `Plugin` folder.
+1. Upload `NewsletterRegistration` directory to your website's `Plugin` directory.
 2. Login to the administration area.
 3. Go to `Plugins` panel, locate `Newsletter example` plugin and click `activate` button.